Roman and Eleonora Witoński

 The children were then separated from their mother and sent to Block 1, the children’s block.

-Rucza Witońska last saw her children in November 1944.
+The last time Rucza Witonska ever saw her children was in November 1944.

-The mother survived Auschwitz und spent years looking for the two children.
+The mother survived Auschwitz and spent years desperately looking for Roman and Eleonora.

-She emigrated to France, remarried, and adopted the name Rose Grumelin.
-She had another son, Marc-Alain.
+She eventually immigrated to France, remarried, and adopted the name Rose Grumelin.
+She gave birth to another son, Marc-Alain.

 Rose Grumelin at the former crematorium of Neuengamme concentration camp, 1982, where the bodies of the children were presumably cremated. © Private collection, Grumelin family